patbeirne/dirnotes/dirnotes-cli.md

 # CONFIGURATION FILE

-By default, the file **~/.dirnotes.conf** will be used to load the user's config.
+By default, the file **~/.config/dirnotes/dirnotes.conf** will be used to load the user's config.
 There are three attributes described in that file that are important:

 > * xattr_tag  [default: user.xdg.comment]
 > * database   [default: ~/.local/share/dirnotes/dirnotes.db]
 > * start_mode [default: xattr]

-The default location for the config file is ~/.config/dirnotes/dirnotes.conf